zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 You will stumble as you answer questions.
 You will get something wrong during the interview (only to remember the actual answer later on).

-**It's okay to be nervous and mess up because everyone will be nervous and mess up.**
+It's okay to be nervous and mess because everyone will be nervous and mess.

 Hopefully, this makes you feel better.
 The more relaxed you can be, the better.
 But don't stress yourself to be relaxed.

 ### Whiteboard interviews

 Whiteboard interviews suck because people test you on the wrong things.
-You won't be writing code on the whiteboard in your job, so **it makes no sense to create a whiteboard interview**.
+You won't be writing code on the whiteboard in your job, so it makes no sense to create a whiteboard interview.

-Chris argues that **interviewers should mirror the person's job as much as possible** during the interview.
-If you're hiring a developer, you'd want to put a laptop in front of her.
+Chris argues that interviewers should mirror the person's job as much as possible during the interview.
+If you're hiring a developer, you'd want to put a laptop in front of them.

-If you want to observe what she does, you can mirror the laptop onto a screen so you can observe from afar.
-This way, the she can focus on coding.
+If you want to observe what they do, you can mirror the laptop onto a screen so you can observe from afar.
+This way, the developer can focus on coding.

 We didn't answer how to tackle a whiteboard interview during the chat, but you might want to take what Chris said in mind.
 Maybe you can request for the interviewer to put you in a comfortable space to perform?
-It's not always possible, but it might make you stand out in the right way!.
+It's not always possible, but it might make you stand out in the right way :).

 ### Answering tricky questions